frkn2076/frkn2076/README.md

 </p>

 ### 🤵 About Me:
-- 🔭 I’m currently working on .Net.
+- 🔭 I’m currently working on .Net and C#.
-- 🌱 I’m currently improving my skills on Golang and Flutter.
 - ⚡ I’m an author on codewars. https://www.codewars.com/collections/ill-take-your-bet-youre-gonna-regret
 - 👯 I’m looking to collaborate or share an open source project
-- 😄 I’m hungry to learn.

 <br>